armbian/documentation/docs/User-Guide_Armbian-Software/Downloaders.md

 ***

 ## Transmission purge with data folder
-This operation will remove Transmission BitTorrent server data folder
+This operation will remove Transmission BitTorrent client data folder

 **Command:**
 ~~~